smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 of the job.

-When the last registered ON_ERROR command value should be disabled, the special value of \"\*NONE\" can be placed in the Command field of a new Step record that has the ON_ERROR step label.
+When the last registered ON_ERROR command value should be disabled, the special value of "\*NONE" can be placed in the Command field of a new Step record that has the ON_ERROR step label.
 This technique prevents a customized recovery procedure from being executed for a different step.
 However, it may be better practice to replace that custom recovery